johannes-r/johannesr/about.md

 some trivia:

-- I have the odd talent (skill?) to memorize nearly every shortcut for every program I use and my colleagues like to keep making use of this.
+- I have the odd talent to memorize nearly every shortcut for every program I use and my colleagues like to keep making use of this.
 "Hey... how do I toggle the DevTools position again?"
 - I like the sound of rain and for whatever reason I enjoy pronouncing the word YAML front-matter in a weird way
 - I broke my arm once